 Curious about the name of the winery?
 It involves a cat and is the only Napa winery we know named after a feline.
 When Tracey and her family lived in Pittsburgh they took in a feral black cat who stayed with them for their move west to Napa.
 During her time developing the vineyard this cat was as much a part of her world as the vines.

 Rather than at restaurants or wine shops, all the wine is sold direct to consumer.
 Tracey relishes the fact that she has met and spent time with nearly all her customers.
 Her wine is shipped to mailing club members three times a year allocated to a 3 bottle per shipment.
 Clients can customize each shipment as needed.
+Total production is around 2,500 – Tracey is comfortable making and selling.
 For more information and to join the wine club, visit: www.blackcatvineyard.com